Przemo200/Analysis-of-apartment-prices-in-Wroclaw/README.md

 ## Exploratory Data Analysis (EDA)

 ### Cleaning and preprocessing:
-- Removed listings with unrealistic values (e.g., size < 10 m², price/m² > 30,000 PLN)
+- Removed listings with unrealistic values in columns `price_per_m2` and `squareMeters` with 68-95-99.7 rule, also known as empirical rule
 - Handled missing values in floor and apartment type columns
 - Created a new column `price_per_m2` (price divided by square meters)